-Our mission is to stop the harm that the basing of F-35 fighter jets at Truax Field, Madison will inflict.
+Our mission is to stop the harm from the basing of F-35 fighter jets at Truax Field in Madison.
 In addition, we work to stop the negligent pollution of our waters and force the clean-up of existing contamination of the water supply emanating from the base.

 Follow us on Facebook• Sign up for announcements • Supporting Organizations